-If you can't run the anti-spyware software, try downloading alternate installer (It is renamed to iexplore.exe - most of fake antivirus programs doesn't block execution of files with this name)
+If you cannot run the anti-spyware software, download an alternate installer (it is renamed to iexplore.exe, since most of fake antivirus programs do not block execution of files with this name).

 Optional method to download the recommended anti-spyware program:

-If you can't access your Internet browsers: Click Start then click Run.
+If you cannot access your Internet browsers: Click Start then click Run.
 (Click Windows logo in Windows 7 and Windows Vista)

-In Windows XP, When the Run dialog appears enter this text: www.pcrisk.com/download-spyware-remover and then press ENTER.
-In Windows, 7 and Windows Vista you can type this line directly in the search field, and then press ENTER.
+In Windows XP, When the Run dialogue appears enter this text: www.pcrisk.com/download-spyware-remover and then press ENTER.
+In Windows, 7 and Windows Vista, type this line directly into the search field, and then press ENTER.

-After pressing enter, the File download dialog of recommended malware removal software will appear.
+After pressing enter, the File download dialogue of recommended malware removal software appears.
 Click Run and follow the on-screen instructions.

-If you still couldn't download the recommended malware removal software - Before downloading, enter a retrieved activation key in the activation window of Smart Guard Protection.
-Click "Buy full edition" button at the bottom of the main window of this fake antivirus software and enter this key:
+If you are still unable to download the recommended malware removal software - Before downloading, enter a retrieved activation key in the activation window of Smart Guard Protection.
+Click the "Buy full edition" button at the bottom of the main window of this fake antivirus software and enter this key:

-Notice that entering this activation key will not remove Smart Guard Protection - it will make the removal process less complicated.
+Notice that entering this activation key will not remove Smart Guard Protection - it simply makes the removal process less complicated.

 Smart Guard Protection removal using Safe Mode with Networking: